FSXAC/FSXAC.github.io/documents/CIVL250/module1.md

 ## Definitions

-The definition of **sustainable development**, according to United Nations[^1] is:
+The working definition of **sustainable development**, according to United Nations[^1] is:

-> *Development that meets the needs of the present without compromising the needs of future generations to meet their own needs.*
+> *Developments involving systems thinking that meets the needs of the present while providing society, environment, and economy wellness without compromising the needs of future generations to meet their own needs.*

 The UN created 17 **sustainable development goals (SDGs)** where each goal has well defined *targets* and *indicators*.
 They can be found on [UN sustainable development website](https://sustainabledevelopment.un.org/)[^2].